The realistic approach that Shawn McAvoy reflects

 in his sculptures is a testament to his respect for the natural world.
 His attention to every detail is precise, depicting

 his subjects in an exceptional fashion, capturing extreme realism from every angle.
-Shawn’s inspiration, in part, came
+Spending time in the Adirondacks Shawn

 developed esteem for nature.
-Since he was a young man, Shawn had an opportunity to observe the wildlife of the North Country
+Since he was a young man, he had an opportunity to observe the wildlife of the North Country

 while staying at the family cabin in Indian Lake and hiking through the forest.
 This seemed to spark Shawn’s own imagination.